 And importantly, we need more AEDs available as widely as possible, including all sports venues and fields.
 The life you save may well be that of your teammate, your friend, or someone in your family.

 Survival according to who shocked first in the Ambulance Victoria treated population with a shockable rhythm on or before EMS arrival, 2017-2018. (https://www.ambulance.vic.gov.au/wp-content/uploads/2019/01/VACAR-Annual-Report-2017-2018-v22.pdf)

 What Can You Do For Your Club?

 We need AED's at every match that is played so that we can ensure that everyone playing in, as well as attending the game have the best chance possible of surviving a cardiac arrest.
 Remember, it may be too late by the time the paramedics arrive.

 We are advocating for EVERY TEAM to have an AED so that there is no doubt that there is at least one AED available at each match that is played.
 It is like an insurance policy - it is a cost upfront, and you hope you never have to use it, but if you do need to use it, then you know you have done ALL YOU CAN.

 We also know that everyone in your team needs to feel confident and capable of providing CPR and using an AED.

 What is Being Offered in the AED Package?

-We have worked together with medical technology company, Stryker (the manufacturer of the device), and St John Ambulance, to come up with an AED package that is simple to use and can be taken with your team to every match.
+We have worked together with medical technology company, Stryker (the manufacturer of the device), and Defibrillators Australia, to come up with an AED package that is simple to use and can be taken with your team to every match.

 The package consists of: